GLOBALDIVERCITIES - migration and new diversities in global cities ...

 Comparatively conceiving, observing and visualizing diversification in urban public spaces

 Project leader: Steven Vertovec

 Researchers: Sofya Aptekar, Anna Cieslik, Beate Engelbrecht, Dörte Ulka Engelkes, Laavanya Kathiravelu, Raji Matshedisho, Alexei Matveev, Anna Seegers-Krückeberg, Alex Wafer, Junjia Ye, Abbas Yousefpour

 How can people live together, with ever more diverse characteristics, in the world’s rapidly expanding cities?
 The UN estimates a doubling of world urban population by 2050.
 Meanwhile, global migration flows show profound diversification of migrants’ nationality, ethnicity, language, gender balance, age, human capital and legal status.
 Everywhere, migrants with complex ‘new diversity’ traits dwell in cities alongside people from previous, ‘old diversity’ waves.
 The dynamics of diversification – despite their increasing ubiquity – remain seriously under-researched.
 We know little about how people in diversifying urban settings create new patterns of coexistence, or how and why they might tend toward conflict.

-The GLOBALDIVERCITIES project is funded by an Advanced Investigator Grant by the European Research Council (ERC) to Prof. Vertovec.
+The GLOBALDIVERCITIES project was funded by an Advanced Investigator Grant of the European Research Council (ERC) to Prof. Vertovec.